 On-campus misconduct by members of the University will normally result in internal disciplinary action, although in some instances the University may deem it necessary to call upon external authorities and to file charges or claims in the courts.
 In particular, misconduct by members of the University or others that inflicts or threatens to inflict personal injury or serious damage to property, that severely impairs essential functions of the University, or that cannot be adequately handled by the University Department of Public Safety, may require the intervention of outside authorities.
 Outside authorities typically will be called only by a senior officer of the University or a specifically designated representative.
 In addition to the president and the provost, authorized senior officers include the dean of the faculty, the dean of the Graduate School, the dean of the college, the vice president for campus life, the executive vice president, the executive director of the Department of Public Safety, and the general counsel.

 - Allegations of on-campus misconduct by persons who are, for whatever reason, withdrawn, suspended, whose degrees have been withheld, or on leave of absence from the University will be evaluated before these persons may resume their status as regular members of the University.
-In these instances, such persons will be granted the right to a full hearing by the appropriate University judicial body with respect to the allegations related to them.
-The results of such a hearing may have an effect upon their reinstatement as members of the University community or upon the granting of their degree.
+In these instances, such persons will be granted the right to a full hearing or adjudication process by the appropriate University judicial body with respect to the allegations related to them.
+The results of such a hearing/process may have an effect upon their reinstatement as members of the University community or upon the granting of their degree.

 - Incidents involving persons not subject to University discipline cannot always be handled by the University Department of Public Safety and may require the calling of outside authorities (under the conditions of the paragraph under On-Campus Misconduct and the Law).
 When persons who are not members of the University engage in serious misconduct on the campus, the University has no recourse but to press charges against them in the courts.
 (Members of the University involved in such cases, when their conduct is in violation of the law, cannot be guaranteed immunity either from arrest or prosecution.)

 While the University does not impose disciplinary penalties for misconduct off campus beyond the local vicinity or unassociated with a University-sponsored program or activity there are exceptions (for example, where such misconduct may pose a safety risk on campus or may have a continuing adverse effect or create a hostile environment on campus).
-Judgments about these matters will depend on facts of an individual case.
-Note: All actions by a member of the Princeton University community that involve the use of the University's computing and network resources from a remote location, including but not limited to accessing e-mail accounts, will be deemed to have occurred on campus.
+Judgments about these matters will depend on the facts of an individual case.
+Note: All actions by a member of the Princeton University community that involve the use of the University's computing and network resources from a remote location, including but not limited to accessing email accounts, will be deemed to have occurred on campus.

 Violations of local, state, or federal laws (or international laws, where applicable) by members of the University community may put the individual in personal legal jeopardy.
 Also, they may trigger University disciplinary action regardless of where such violations occur, particularly if they are of a serious nature and clearly violate University standards of conduct.